nimbly/Syndicate/README.md

 [![Codecov branch](https://img.shields.io/codecov/c/github/nimbly/syndicate/master?style=flat-square)](https://app.codecov.io/github/nimbly/Syndicate)
 [![License](https://img.shields.io/github/license/nimbly/Syndicate.svg?style=flat-square)](https://packagist.org/packages/nimbly/Syndicate)

-Syndicate is a powerful tool able to both publish messages and consume them - ideal for your event driven application or as a job processor.
-It supports common queues and PubSub integrations and an `Application` layer that can be used to route incoming messages to any handler of your choosing with full dependency injection using a PSR-11 Container instance.
+Syndicate is a powerful tool able to both publish and consume messages - ideal for your event driven application or as a job processor.
+It supports common queues and PubSub integrations with an `Application` layer that can be used to route incoming messages to any handler of your choosing with full dependency injection using a PSR-11 Container instance.

-What can you use Syndicate for?

-* Publishing messages (queue or PubSub)
-* Job worker - pull messages off of a queue to process
-* Event driven

 ## Requirements